Troubleshooting Guide

 If your board is set to run a program on boot and this program is very CPU intensive, you may struggle to access the board and the IDE, as the CPU is mostly busy servicing the running program.
 Here are some strategies if you find yourself in a reboot loop, starting from the easiest one first.

-Ground the clock lines
+Ground the lines to the codecs

-• for any board that uses the BeagleBone Black (Bela, CTAG): connect P9.20, P9.25, P9.29 and P9.31 to ground.
-Ground pins can be found on P9.01, P9.02, P9.43, P9.44, P9.45, P9.46, P8.01, P8.02.
-For CTAG, additionally connect P8.32 to ground.
+- for Bela: connect P9.19 to ground.
+Ground pins can be found on P9.01, P9.02, P9.43, P9.44, P9.45, P9.46, P8.01, P8.02

-• for any board that uses the PocketBeagle (BelaMini, BelaMini Multichannel): connect P1.26 P1.29, P1.33, P1.36 to ground.
+- for any board that uses the PocketBeagle (BelaMini, BelaMini Multichannel): connect P1.28 to ground.
 Ground pins can be found on P1.16, P1.22, P2.15, P2.21.
-Shortly after you perform the above connections the program will stop running, the device should show up again and the IDE should start working again.
-From there you can disable the program from running on boot.

 Use the Bela button